DeiC-HPC/cotainr/doc/development/systems.rst

 Predefining systems
 ===================
 To make `cotainr` easier to use, you can predefine systems.
 This currently means specifying a base image for a part of your HPC system.
-This can be done by creating a `JSON <https://www.json.org/>_` file named `systems.json` in the project root folder.
+This can be done by creating a `JSON <https://www.json.org/>`_ file named `systems.json` in the project root folder.

 Why should I do this?
 ---------------------
 If it is not trivial for the users to get MPI or GPU access working in containers on your system, then a predefined base image with support for this will help your users tremendously.

 File format
 -----------

-The file format is relatively simple.
-For each you give it a name and then add a base image.
-The base image path can be one of the support targets for `apptainer/singularity build <https://apptainer.org/docs/user/latest/build_a_container.html#overview>`_.
+The `systems.json` file format is relatively simple.
+For each system entry, you give it a name and then add a base image.
+The base image path can be one of the supported targets for `apptainer/singularity build <https://apptainer.org/docs/user/latest/build_a_container.html#overview>`_, e.g.

 .. code-block:: json